cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Timing Leaks

-To prevent no information is leaked during protocol execution, all operations that use secret data MUST run in constant time.
+To ensure no information is leaked during protocol execution, all operations that use secret data MUST run in constant time.
 Operations that SHOULD run in constant time include all prime-order group operations and proof-specific operations (`GenerateProof()` and `VerifyProof()`).